 Inside they were raising a massive bronze sculpture of Christ on the cross into a huge curved alcove behind the altar.
 This curved concave can be seen as a convex wall at the back of the church, from the outside.
 The workers were having quite a time of hoisting this massive statue into place.
 It really didn’t look as if they had a strong enough crane to raise it.
 I couldn’t believe the single mounting point in the ceiling where it was suspended from was going to hold it.
 But eventually they got it into place.

 We visited an outdoor area where a sculptor had been hand carving reliefs from solid white marble.
 Very impressive to the artist in me!
 Although I have to admit I was quite let down that the artist himself was not working at that particular moment.
 We must have just missed him, as his tools were laying right there on the ground where he laid them.
 It was somewhat like walking into the Sistine Chapel, mid-ceiling-painting, just as Michelangelo had stepped away for a cup of coffee.
 Someday, I’ll get to go back and take a picture of the finished Madonna, and I’ll say “Ah, I remember when she was just pencil lines on a block with the first chip taken out of it”

 Next we walked around the busy town square with quaint shops and then on to the university and lunch at their cafeteria, which is open to the public.

-UPDATE: Since this post, I revisited the Ave Maria church.
+UPDATE: Since this post, I have revisited the Ave Maria Church.
 Visit part 2 to see the progress on the project.

 UPDATE #2: Any recommendations of churches that you find beautiful?
 Screenflex Room Dividers would love your suggestions!